 Mechanical aids will be used to hold an animal in position if practical.
-Any person holding an animal during an x-ray procedure must wear a lead apron and gloves of at least 0.5 millimeter lead equivalence.
-(The condition of aprons and gloves should be checked periodically.)
+Any person holding an animal during an x-ray procedure must wear a lead apron, thyroid collar shield and leaded gloves of at least 0.5-millimeter lead equivalence.
+(The condition of aprons, thyroid collar and gloves should be checked at least annually).